 The latest sensor and free SDK 2.0 equip you with advanced technology for developing and deploying gesture- and voice-based applications for your customers and business needs.
 With the improved precision, responsiveness, and intuitive capabilities of Kinect v2, businesses and developers can bring their innovative ideas to life more efficiently.

-In addition to the key technology improvements, by using the latest sensor and SDK, developers can create Kinect v2 applications for commercial distribution through the Windows Store.
-The Windows Store offers applications from a variety of categories, reaching a widespread customer base.
+In addition to the key technology improvements, by using the latest sensor and SDK, developers can create Kinect v2 applications for commercial distribution through the Microsoft Store.
+The Microsoft Store offers applications from a variety of categories, reaching a widespread customer base.

 The SDK 2.0 is the latest compatibility band for Kinect for Windows.
 You will need the latest Kinect hardware (Kinect for Xbox One sensor plus the Kinect Adapter for Windows or the Kinect for Windows v2 sensor [no longer being manufactured])—and must port your application to the SDK 2.0.
 In most cases, we have seen these ports go smoothly for developers.
 The v2 API is an evolution of the Managed API for Kinect for Windows, so it is easy to port the vast majority of applications.

 It couldn’t be easier.
-All they need to do is search for Kinect apps in the Windows Store and then click to buy the ones that interest them.
+All they need to do is search for Kinect apps in the Microsoft Store and then click to buy the ones that interest them.
 You can even offer free trials of your apps—a sure way to generate customer interest.
-Visit the Windows Store
+Visit the Microsoft Store

-You need to register with the Windows Store and follow the standard submission process.
+You need to register with the Microsoft Store and follow the standard submission process.
 The following links provide guidance.
-Learn how to build your app for distribution in the Windows Store
+Learn how to build your app for distribution in the Microsoft Store

 The latest sensor, whether it’s the Kinect for Windows v2 sensor or the Kinect for Xbox One sensor, and SDK 2.0 are fully compatible with Windows 8 and have been tested for use with computers and devices with 64-bit processors running Windows 8 or 8.1 and Windows Embedded 8.
 The latest sensor and SDK are compatible with PCs and tablets running Windows 10.
 Find more system requirements